jbernot/academic-kickstart/content/projects.md

 ### Computational Biology

 I apply computational biology methods to answer biological questions.
-Often, these questions are related to the topics above, but I have also collaborated in a variety of other areas including human gene expression in cancer, mouse models of human disease, fish microbiome characterization, and hookworm developmental gene expression.
-My computational biology work has involved phylogenetics, phylogenomics, ortholog identification, microbiome analysis, transcriptome assembly, genome assembly, and differential gene expression analyses.
+Often, these questions are related to the topics above, but I have also collaborated in a variety of other areas including human gene expression in cancer, mouse models of human disease, microbiome characterization, and hookworm developmental gene expression.
+My computational biology work has involved phylogenetics, ortholog identification, transcriptomics, differential gene expression analysis, microbiome analysis, and genome annotation.